You probably understand the tax-deferred benefits of qualified retirement plans. But what if you want to add life insurance into the plan?

-In this post, we will examine the restrictions on the amount of life insurance that can be in a qualified retirement plan.
+In this post, we will examine these restrictions.
 We will also take a look at the “incidental benefit” limitations and give you some insight into how to structure a plan.
 Let’s get started!

 Some Background